ibm-cloud-docs/billing-usage/migrate-billing.md

 If your account uses a PO box address, you're required to provide a physical address.
 {: note}

-If you don't receive a console notification that prompts you to update your information, contact an [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative to migrate your account.
-If you're an IBM Business Partner, see [Moving to IBM Partner Programs](link).

 ## Invoicing schedule and format
 {: #invoice-compare}